pellinlab/ABSOLVE-seq/README.md

 # ABSOLVE-seq: Assessment By Stand-in Off-target LentiViral Ensemble with sequencing

 As CRISPR enters the clinic, it is important to consider the impact of human genetic diversity on editing specificity during therapeutic development.
-We developed ABSOLVE-seq to enable high-throughput experimental assessment of candidate off-target sequences involving genetic variants, especially when cells carrying the genotypes of interest are not available.
+We developed ABSOLVE-seq to enable experimental assessment of candidate off-target sequences involving genetic variants in parallel, especially when cells with the haplotypes of potential concern are not available.

 The `absolveseq` package implements our ABSOLVE-seq data preprocessing and analysis pipeline.
 It enhances the signal-to-noise ratio, applies rigorous statistical inference, and incorporates allelic outcome predictions to minimize false positives, allowing researchers to absolve candidate off-target sequences.